kellywongs/composing/README.md

 **Liberal** instruments are the opposite.
 They generally play the supporting roles in instrumental compositions, owing to their mellow timbres and less extreme ranges.
 Solos are rarely divvied out to these guys, having been relegated largely to harmonies and atmosphere.[^fifthyesterday] This can be a point of resentment for many a [viola](#violas) or [horn](#french-horns) player; however, the reality is that the orchestra cannot function without these players to glue the rest of the authoritarians together.

-[^fifthyesterday]: I went to a performance of [Beethoven's 5th](https://www.youtube.com/watch?v=olMPeiqoiic) yesterday.
+[^fifthyesterday]: I went to a performance of [Beethoven's 5th Symphony](https://www.youtube.com/watch?v=olMPeiqoiic) yesterday.
+(Which yesterday?
+Idk, look at the commit history.)
 It reminded me of Beethoven's habit of letting the violas introduce a new melodic theme by themselves, and then subsequently making them play a tremelo or some ridiculous triplet run while the rest of the orchestra had fun playing the themes themselves.

 #### Strong vs. Weak:
 ##### A measure of physical strength